Debesh-Acharya/Recipe_Optimizer/docs/API.md

 ## Authentication

 No authentication is required for API access.
-(For production, consider token-based auth.)

 ---